The-alpha-male/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Compares two strings

+## 4-rev_array.c

-4-rev_array.c reverses the content of an array of integers
+Reverses the content of an array of integers

 6-cap_string.c function that capitalizes all words of a string.